 Most nations (169) are signatories to the Convention on International Trade in Endangered Species, CITES, and every two and a half years when the Convention meets, the topic of whether to allow the sale of elephant products (mainly ivory) seem to come up for discussion.
 Visit Elephants killed for their ivory if you want to know more.
-The last CITES meeting of the Parties, CoP16, took place in Thailand in March 2013, the next (CoP17) is in South Africa in 2016.
-Get in touch with your country’s representatives at CITES and tell them that no more sales must be allowed - you'll find contact information through this page!
+The last CITES meeting of the Parties, CoP17, took place in Johannesburg in September/October 2016.
+Get in touch with your country’s representatives at CITES and tell them that a domestic trade ban is the only way forward - you'll find contact information for CoP17 participants (provisional list) here.
 You may find other ideas about how to help under point 1 above.

 Another way to help elephants is to give your support to those institutions, organisations, projects and individuals who work to better understand, conserve and protect elephants, whether this be through applied conservation, education, advocacy or basic research.
 The Internet is obviously a good source of information on the types of projects that are being undertaken across Africa and Asia.

 You'll be able to donate online to most organisations, including ElephantVoices.
 Any amount helps - and is highly appreciated.
 If everyone who cared gave just $10 a month to their favourite elephant charity, think what a huge difference it could make.

 5. Be an Eco-Tourist